Degenerative Disc Disease

 How We Help Degenerative Disc Disease

 The information we gain from your consultation and exam helps us determine if you are a candidate for care in our office.
 You can expect to have improved movement, decreased neck and back pain and increased muscle strength.
+If you are a candidate, you can become more active and have a better quality of life within weeks.

 If you have had radiographs or MRIs taken before, please bring them with you to your appointment for our doctors to review.
-We see many patients that have failed other treatments such as prescription medications, physical therapy, and even surgery.
+We see many patients that have failed other treatments such as prescription medications, injections, physical therapy, and even surgery.

 Narrowing and flattening of the discs makes them less shock-absorbing.
 However, rather than simply treating the symptoms, our doctors provide a long-term strategy to not only get the relief that you seek right away, but also prevent future spinal decay and degeneration.
+Your discs may never be textbook normal again, but being proactive with your health can definitely help prevent further disc damage.